zigfrida/chp-portal/README.md

 #### on user create, give a signal to the admin
   > use sweet alert 2 to make a modal or something so that there is visual feedback when a user is succesfully created

+#### set up investor statement on the website               Working on it: Amanda
+  > create the statement that is sent to the users on a web page

+#### set up database                                        Working on it: Amanda
+  > figure out the dependencies, the tables that will have to be created and primary keys.